vyhoang-data/Bellabeat-User-Behavior-Insights/README.md

 ## 📈 Data Analysis & SQL Overview

 This project used BigQuery to compute participation, activity distributions, and hourly trends.
-Below are key SQL snippets (adapt for your dataset paths):

 ### Participation Rates (Feature Reliance)